UMD-UROC/umd-uroc.github.io/docs/MAVInsight/README.md

 ---
 title: MAVInsight
 description: Brief description of the MAVInsight project
 ---

 # MAVInsight

-## History
+## Project Objective

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Pellentesque elementum dignissim ultricies.
-Fusce rhoncus ipsum tempor eros aliquam consequat.
-Lorem ipsum dolor sit amet
+Create a tool that enables live data visualization from a MAVLink stream, with capabilities that can be easily extended beyond those offered by QGroundControl.